ltonetwork/documentation/02-scenario/specification.md

 ### $schema

 The Live Contract Scenario [JSON schema](http://json-schema.org) URI that describes the JSON structure of the scenario.
-To point to this version of the specification use `"$schema": "https://livecontracts.io/draft-01/02-scenario/schema#"`.
+To point to this version of the specification use `"$schema": "http://specs.livecontracts.io/draft-01/02-scenario/schema.json#"`.

 ### id

 A URI as a unique identifier for the scenario.
+This is typically and [LTRI](http://specs.livecontracts.io/draft-01/01-/).

 ### title